kafiiut/artifact-removal/README.md

 # artifact-removal
-Codes for artifact removal from in-vivo neural signals and EEG
+MATLAB Codes for artifact removal from in-vivo neural signals and EEG